Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walk.md

 ## From one particle to many

 If we animate the action of many independent particles following random walks, then although some particles hug the starting point and some wind up far away, most particles steadily drift outward.
-The following video shows a simulation of multiple randomly walking particles that all begin their walk at the same point.
+The following video shows a simulation of multiple randomly walking particles that all begin their walk at the same point and that **diffuse** throughout their environment.

 {% include video id="U9uPFDBc0VY" provider="youtube" %}